Wayne has Friday off because there’s a teachers meeting at Edison High.

 “Matt Bradbury.”
 Then he shivered again and crossed his arms over his chest.

 “Okay, Matt, come with me.
-Let’s get you that sweater.”
+I’ll get you that sweater.”
 I led him to my room and opened the closet.
 I still had my old letterman’s sweater from Bancroft Middle School, and I pulled it out of its hanging bag.
 It was made of heavy blue knit fabric with red piping around the waistband, sleeves, and collar.
 It was way too small for me now, but I’d kept it because it had the first sports letter I’d ever received, a red ‘B’ outlined in white for Bancroft sewn on the left side pocket down near the waistband.
-A football and a tennis racket were in the vertical bar of the B and my name ‘Wayne’ was sewn in white script above the pocket.
+Images of a football and a tennis racket were in the vertical bar of the B and my name ‘Wayne’ was sewn in white script above the pocket.
 I thought it still looked very cool.

 “Okay, let’s see if this’ll fit you.”